Mexico : Safety by City

 TRANSPORT & TAXIS RISK : MEDIUM

-Public transport is dangerous due to the constant theft on buses.
-Unlicensed taxis are also risky, because there have been reports of passengers being assaulted and robbed by unlicensed drivers.
-If the taxi is unmetered, agree the price before entering.
-It is unwise to try to drive in Acapulco, since the traffic is heavy and drivers are very aggressive.
+Public transport is dangerous due to the constant theft of buses.
+Unlicensed taxis are also risky because there have been reports of passengers being assaulted and robbed by unlicensed drivers.
+If the taxi is unmetered, agree on the price before entering.
+It is unwise to try to drive in Acapulco since the traffic is heavy and drivers are very aggressive.

 PICKPOCKETS RISK : HIGH